puppetlabs/puppet-docs/source/puppet/4.9/resources_augeas.md

 with Augeas to the new version.

 Assuming you want to work with Augeas, this is a description of how to perform Augeas changes using Puppet.
-You'll need Puppet >= 0.24.7 for this.
-The basic usage is in the [Type Reference](/puppet/latest/reference/type.html#augeas).
+Augeas itself is included in the puppet-agent package, so you don't need to install any extra packages to use it.
 The command-line utility `augtool` will be used to demonstrate things here, but it is not required to use Augeas within Puppet.
 On most Linux distributions, `augtool` can be found in a separate package.

+The basic usage for the Augeas resource type is in the [resource type reference](./types/augeas.html).

 The somewhat more important, and unfortunately complicated, part is figuring out what the tree for a file looks like so you can